brianngan/brianngan.github.io/_drafts/tech-retrograde-series-the-ebook-reader.md

 What does this tell me?

-An ebook is the antithesis of the phone.
+An ebook is the antithesis of the phone:

-* Single task vs Scattered multitude
+* Singular Activity vs Easy Task-Switching
 * Simple Content vs Rich Content
 * Slow vs Fast

-*
+Why it works.

 ![](/uploads/ecjnz0gu4aew1hy.jpg)